dwarvesf/playground/00_fleeting/go-weekly-510.md

   - go-weekly
 authors:
   - fuatto
-title: "Go Weekly: Mastering Go Performance - eBPF and PGO Optimization Techniques"
+title: "Go Weekly #1: Mastering Go Performance - eBPF and PGO Optimization Techniques"
 description: "Explore advanced Go optimization techniques using eBPF for kernel-level insights and Profile-Guided Optimization (PGO) for compiler enhancements.
 Learn how to boost performance and efficiency in Go applications."
 date: 2024-06-27
 ---